Skip to content

 modelInstance := openai.New(*modelName)

 // 3.
-Create the Agent and integrate Memory.
+Create the Agent and register memory tools.

 genConfig := model.GenerationConfig{